hadijaveed/docker-compose-anywhere/Readme.md

 - Specify services for continuous deployment (e.g., web, api) in the [`SERVICES_TO_PUSH`](https://github.com/hadijaveed/docker-compose-anywhere/blob/main/.github/workflows/deploy.yml#L12) environment variable
 - Keep infrastructure services (e.g., Traefik, PostgreSQL, Redis) separate from CI/CD pipeline, they are only mentioned as dependencies and compose will ensure they are always restarted

 > **Note:** Ensure services that don't require CI/CD (like PostgreSQL, Redis, and Traefik) have dependencies set up properly.
-We're still working on a better deployment method for these services.
+We're still working on a better deployment method for these persistent services, if you have better ideas, please open an issue or submit a PR.

 ### 6. Understanding the Deployment Process